Aurora Boss Guide

 How to beat Aurora

 Aurora is the final threshold boss, and she’s built to punish slow or unoptimized teams.
-While it’s technically possible to defeat her with a high-investment, non-DoT team, the fight is designed to favor Damage-over-Time (DoT) strategies, especially for players without maxed-out SSRs in red gear.
-The fight revolves around a stacking system of Accumulated Anger and Wrath, with Aurora unleashing increasingly powerful AoE attacks based on how many Wrath stacks she has.
-Your goal is to slow Wrath buildup by removing Accumulated Anger stacks through either multi-hit attacks or DoT procs, making speed and efficiency the name of the game.
+The fight revolves around a stacking system of [Accumulated Anger] and [Wrath], with Aurora unleashing increasingly powerful AoE attacks based on how many [Wrath] stacks she has.
+Your goal is to slow [Wrath] buildup by removing [Accumulated Anger] stacks through multi-hit attacks, making speed and efficiency the name of the game.

 Aurora’s Skill 2 is the core of her kit.
-It applies Wild Proclamation, a debuff that acts like a DoT but can be cleansed or prevented with immunity.
-It also applies Curse Shield, which blocks healing equal to 25% of your max HP—and this cannot be blocked by immunity.
-On top of that, she gains 20 stacks of Accumulated Anger when casting, which later converts into Wrath.
-If Wrath hits 16 , she instantly uses her Skill 3, an AoE nuke that scales harder with each use.
-Because her side adds grant her Wrath passively each turn and are nearly unkillable, the best method is to ignore them and focus on bursting Aurora down with debuffs and DoTs.
+It applies [Wild Proclamation], a debuff that acts like a [DoT] but can be cleansed or prevented with [Immunity].
+It also applies [Curse Shield], which reduces the damage Animus deal by 50% and this cannot be blocked by [Immunity].
+This debuff can be removed when the Animus receives healing so tuning your healer to go before your damage dealers is crucial.
+On top of that she gains 20 stacks of [Accumulated Anger] when casting, which later converts into [Wrath].
+If [Wrath] hits 16, she instantly uses her Skill 3, an AoE nuke that scales harder with each use.
+Because her side adds grant her [Wrath] passively each turn and are nearly unkillable, the best method is to ignore them and focus on bursting Aurora.